Categories

 And, then the article sets off to answer these questions.
 Not surprisingly, it doesn’t get much of anywhere.
 I’d be embarrassed to have written that article; it was written from the narrow perspective of people who play games with words in order to score points against other philosophers.
 It’s not really there to help you understand anything.
 Or, if it was, they forgot to read all the acoustics literature that’s accumulated in the last century or two.

-2 responses to “Stanford Encyclopaedia of Philosophy (Sounds)”
+2 replies on “Stanford Encyclopaedia of Philosophy (Sounds)”